Worldvision Enterprises: Worldvision Enterprises

 Television producer Aaron Spelling, attempting to find an outlet to distribute his programs, attempted to buy Worldvision from Great American, but chief company shareholder Carl H. Lindner told Spelling that he was not interested in selling the company.
 Lindner did agree to sell Worldvision to Spelling Productions for 50% of Spelling, Inc., the combined company, in 1988.
 The merger was finalized on March 1, 1989.

 In 1994, Worldvision's home video division was folded into Republic Pictures' Home Video division after Spelling Entertainment's purchase of Republic in the same year.
 Also that same year, Blockbuster Inc., operator of the now-defunct video store chain, briefly held a controlling interest in Spelling, and its logo appeared on programs alongside Worldvision's.

-When Spelling Entertainment Group merged with Viacom on May 26, 1999, Worldvision's operations were folded into Paramount Domestic Television, then given over to CBS Corporation at the end of 2005 when Viacom and CBS were split into different companies.
+When Spelling Entertainment Group merged with Viacom on May 21, 1999, Worldvision's operations were folded into Paramount Domestic Television, then given over to CBS Corporation at the end of 2005 when Viacom and CBS were split into different companies.

-On December 4, 2019, CBS Corporation and Viacom remerged into a single entity as ViacomCBS (and eventually renamed into Paramount Skydance Corporation), which currently distributes the Worldvision library through CBS Broadcasting, Inc..
-The Hanna-Barbera library (including most of the pre-1991 Ruby-Spears Enterprises library) is currently distributed by Warner Bros.
+On December 4, 2019, CBS Corporation and Viacom remerged into a single entity as ViacomCBS (later Paramount Global and currently Paramount Skydance Corporation), which currently distributes the Worldvision library through CBS Media Ventures.
+The Hanna-Barbera library (including Hanna-Barbera Pty, Ltd./Taft-Hardie Group Pty.
+Ltd. and most of the pre-1991 Ruby-Spears Enterprises library) is currently distributed by Warner Bros.
 Discovery through Warner Bros.
 Animation.
+The Harvey cartoons reverted to The Harvey Entertainment Company and are now owned by NBCUniversal Syndication Studios (via DreamWorks Classics).